 Getting around Hualien is pretty easy if you are relying on public transport too.
 There is no subway (MRT) in Hualien like in Taipei, Kaohsiung or Taichung, but Hualien City has an extensive bus network that can easily transport you around the city and surrounding areas.
 It’s a good idea to download Google Maps before your trip to access info on the go and invest in an Easy Card so that you can tap and go on the bus.
 If you’re planning on making good use of the bus in Hualien, it’s wise to buy a bus pass.
 You can buy a 1-day or 2-day Tourist Pass at the Hualien Bus Station (the orange building near the train station).

 Where to stay in Hualien

 Meci Hotel is only 500m from the train station and ideal for mid-range travelers.
 Although the building looks a bit outdated from the outside, the interior is beautiful!
 In the lobby, you’ll find loads of maps and info, as well as free snacks and drinks.
 The rooms are clean and comfy, and the staff speaks English.
-All in all, it’s a great budget-friendly option.

-Things to do in Hualien Taiwan
+Best Things to do in Hualien, Taiwan

 Hike Taroko Gorge

 If there is one thing you must do in Hualien it is visit Taroko Gorge.